Background pattern

 Interference with urine tests:

-The analysis of your urine using a specific technique (immunoassay) while taking Deprax may result in a false positive for amphetamine.
+Analysis of your urine using a specific technique (immunoassay) while taking Deprax may result in a false positive for amphetamine.

-Older patients
+Elderly patients

 Children and adolescents

-Suicidal thoughts and worsening of depression or anxiety disorder
+Suicidal thoughts and worsening of your depression or anxiety disorder

-You would be more prone to having these thoughts:
+You would be more likely to have these thoughts:

-• if you previously had thoughts of self-harm or suicide.
+• If you have previously had thoughts of self-harm or suicide.

-If you have any thoughts of self-harm or suicide at any time, contact your doctor or go directly to a hospital.
+If at any time you have thoughts of self-harm or suicide, contact your doctor or go directly to a hospital.

 It may be helpful for you to tell a family member or close friend that you are depressed or have an anxiety disorder and ask them to read this leaflet.
 You can ask them if they think your depression or anxiety disorder has worsened, or if they are concerned about changes in your behavior.

-Taking Depraxwith other medicines
+Taking Deprax with other medicines

-Inform your doctor or pharmacist that you are taking, have recently taken, or may need to take any other medicine.
+Tell your doctor or pharmacist that you are taking, have recently taken, or might take any other medicines.

 Tell your doctor if you are taking any of the following medicines: